aiman-al-masoud/deixiscript/README.md

 - integrating anaphora
   - refactor and complete decompress()
-  - nested anaphor clauses
   - first/second...
 - tell()
   - less than and greater than as commands
-- general
-  - copula should default to equality
 - parser
-  - special case for copula verb (not require "does")
   - "cat number 2" ---> explicit reference to constant "cat#2"

 # JS INTEROP